 In recent years, it’s become quite common for people to have dermal filler injections.
-Having this done is in the tear trough area is one of the most sought-out treatments.
+Having this done in the tear trough area with a use of tear trough fillers is one of the most sought-out treatments.
 But wait — what exactly are tear troughs?
 When someone mentions cheeks or lips, you immediately know what they’re referring to.
 Tear trough, however, isn’t a term you hear often.

 Tear trough refers to the area under your eyes below the lower eyelid just before the cheek.
 The name comes from the path your tears take as they travel down your face.
 This region is prone to pronounced hollows and dark circles.

 Of the various facial imperfections we can have, this is one of the most unpleasant.
 Anyone who’s ever had a problem getting a good night’s sleep knows why dark circles are considered undesirable.
 They make you look tired.
 People associate dark circles with illness and sadness.
 It’s no fun appearing exhausted or sick when you are indeed exhausted or sick.
 But it’s even less fun looking like this if you’re actually well-rested, healthy, and happy.

 The eye contour area is especially delicate, and the skin here is thinner than it is on the rest of the face.
 The thinner the skin, the more noticeable the dark color of the veins underneath becomes.

 Fatigue and stress cause dehydration and undermine the body’s circulatory system.
 This leads to dilation of the blood vessels under the eyes; also, blood tends to pool there instead of draining as it should.
 And this factors often combine with the way that light reflects off your eye socket.
 The result is that the under-eye area looks dark.
 To top it all off, as you get older, the skin under your eyes gets even thinner.
 So, as people age, many start to look like they’ve been up all night even when they get their full eight hours.
 This is one of the main reasons for the appearance of dark circles.